kingchappers/devBlog/src/markdownPages/tutorials/securityTools/nmap.md

 * *--script-args-file <arguments.txt>* - This will provide arguments from a text file.

 The [nmap](https://nmap.org/) website provides a lot more information on scripts.

+##Zenmap GUI
+Zenmap is a version of Nmap that utilises a GUI.
+This can be quite useful if you do not know specific commands as it can help you construct different types of scan.
+This can also make it easier to interpret the results of a scan as it structures the results of the scans and can be used to visually show a network after the scan.